Graphs definition

 .length

-is used to refer the relative position (an integer) between two ordered nodes.__id__
+is used to denote the relative position (an integer) between two ordered nodes.__id__

 : internal identifier, useful for dealing with subset of equivalent nodes in a request (see here)